Algorithmic analysis towards time-domain extended source waveform inversion: Numerical tests

 \section{Numerical tests}

 We now numerically access the feasibility of time-domain WRI and ESI using CG method.
 Schematically, we always first invert for the extended source, then deduce the forward and adjoint fields to build the gradient of the misfit functional.
 It should be highlighted that the first stage in conventional WRI actually focuses on inverting the wavefield $u$ instead of extended source $q$, which is different from what the WRI computing scheme presented here.
 In all the numerical experiments as follows, we use 10 CG iterations to solve the normal equation for WRI and ESI.
 The annihilator is chosen to be $B=\|x-x_s\|$.
+Note that we add a small positive number to $B$ to ensure $B$ is not singular around the source $x_s$.